 Section 2.
 Reorganizational Meeting

-The first meeting of each newly constituted Board (the reorganizational meeting) may be held at the same place and immediately after the meeting at which Directors were elected and no notice need be given to the newly elected Directors in order to legally constitute the meeting; or it may convene at such time and place as may be fixed by the consent or consents in writing of all the Directors.
+The first meeting of each newly constituted Board (the reorganizational meeting) may be held at the same place and immediately after the meeting at which Directors were elected and no notice need be given to the newly elected Directors in order to legally constitute the meeting; or it may convene at such time and place as may be fixed by the Executive Committee no later than sixty (60) days from the annual business meeting.

 Section 3.
 Regular Meetings

-Regular meetings of the Board shall be held at such time and place as shall be determined from time to time, by resolution of the Board.
-Notice of each regular meeting of the Board shall specify the date, place and hour of the meeting and shall be given to each Director at least thirty (30) days before the meeting either personally, by mail, facsimile transmission, electronic mail or telegram.
+Regular meetings of the Board shall be held virtually and/or at other such places and at such time as shall be determined by the Executive Committee and in consultation and voted on by the Board.
+Notice of each regular meeting of the Board shall specify the date, place and hour of the meeting and shall be given written notice to each Director at least thirty (30) days before the meeting.

 Section 4.
 Special Meetings

-Special meetings of the Board may be called by the President on fifteen (15) days’ notice to each Director, either personally, by mail, facsimile transmission, electronic mail or telegram.
+Special meetings of the Board may be called by the President on ten (10) days’ written notice to each Director.
 Special meetings shall be called by the President or Secretary in like manner and on like notice on the written request of a majority of the Directors.
-Notice of a special meeting of the Board shall specify the date, place and hour of the meeting.
-Unless required by statute or these Bylaws, the notice need not state the nature of the business to be conducted at the special meeting.
+Notice of a special meeting of the Board shall specify the date, place and hour of the meeting and occur virtually and/or at other such places.
+Unless required by statute or these Bylaws, only the general nature of the business need be stated in the notice of the special meeting.

 Section 5.
 Quorum